Ganthiya

-Ganthiya (ગાંઠિયા/ગાંઠીયા) are deep fried Indian snacks made from chickpea flour.
-Along with Khakhra, Fafda, Dhokla, and Khandvi (among others), they are among the most popular snacks originating from the Indian State of Gujarat.
-They are a popular teatime snack not only in Gujarat but across India and also among NRIs across the world.
+Ganthiya (ગાંઠિયા/ગાંઠીયા) are deep-fried Indian snacks made from chickpea flour.
+Along with Khakhra, Fafda, Dhokla, and Khandvi (among others), they are among the most popular snacks originating from the Indian state of Gujarat.
+They are a popular teatime snack not only in Gujarat but across India and also among non-resident Indians (NRIs) across the world.
 They are sometimes soft and not always crunchy like most other Indian snacks.
+A flatter flakier version is called papdi ganthiya.
 A sweeter version is called Mitha Ganthiya.
 Bhavnagar city of Gujarat is famous for its variety of Ganthiya.
+Ganthia is part of a category of snack food called Farsan.

+Preparation

+Besan (chickpea flour), chilli powder, turmeric, ajwain (carom seeds) and salt are mixed along with water to form a stiff dough.
+The dough is placed in a sev making machine, fixed with a thick sev plate.
+This machine is called a sev sancha.
+The ganthiya are pressed out in a crank circular motion into hot oil.
+They are turned over and fried till crisp.
+Then they are lifted out from the oil and drained on absorbent paper before being stored in an airtight jar.